rishabhaalingil/Coffee-Shop-sales/README.md

 9. Filters:Applied filters and slicers for analyzing the sales performance as per the selected filters.
 10. Insights Generated:Gathered insights and shared the same with the stakeholders.
 11. Data validation:The results obtained from powerbi were then compared with those obtained from the SQL queries.
+# Data Descriptions
+Here's a description of the data fields in the provided dataset:
+- transaction_id: A unique identifier for each transaction.
+- transaction_date: The date of the transaction.
+- transaction_time: The time of the transaction.
+- transaction_qty: The quantity of items purchased in the transaction.
+- store_id: The identifier for the store where the transaction took place.
+- store_location: The location of the store.
+- product_id: The identifier for the product sold.
+- unit_price: The price per unit of the product.
+- product_category: The category of the product (e.g., Coffee, Tea, Drinking Chocolate).
+- product_type: A more detailed description of the product category.
+- product_detail: The specific product name or variant
 # Key KPI's Used in This Project
 1. Total sales analysis:
 - Calculates the total sales for each respective month.